In this article

-That does not mean other drugs are no a problem – they just tend to be overshadowed by the prescription drug crisis.
-Marijuana and club drugs such as MDMA are also available in Oklahoma, though use rates are not as high as in other places around the country.
+- Marijuana, meth and MDMA are also available in Oklahoma, though rates of abuse are not as high as in other places around the country.

 Holding an intervention for an addict is a complex process.
 However, an intervention has the ability to show an addict that help is available and their family and friends are behind them every step of the way.